SaintRod/multi-lang-project-template/README.md

 3. within the terminal run `chmod +x create-project.sh`
   - If your project root directory exists you can specify a path, e.g., `./create-project.sh -p ~/Documents/proj-root`
   - Otherwise the results will be created in the current directory
-4. If you know what language will be used you can specify it via an optional `-l` flag
-  - This is only for testing directories
-  - If no language is specified, then both the ./test and ./tests directories are created
+4. Optional flags
+  - `-l`

+  - `-p`

 ### Optional Flags

 - programming language flag: `-l`
+  - Only affect the testing directory
+  - If no language is specified, then both the ./test and ./tests directories are created
-  - takes the following args
+  - Takes the following args
     - r
     - py
     - python
     - jl
     - julia
-  - **WARNING** only one option should be specified, there is no guardrail if more than one option is passed to the `-l` flag
+  - **WARNING** only one option should be specified, there is no guardrail if more than one option is passed
-- project root directory: `-p`
+- Project directory: `-p`
   - takes any *existing* path

 ### Examples